The current official language policy of IJIE is as follows:

 At present, contributions must be written in English using consistent American English spelling conventions.
 In addition, the Editors encourage the use of video clips wherever possible.

 All authors must submit their manuscripts using the style outlined below.
-A basic Microsoft Word template is available for Research Articles.
-This template helps authors prepare the manuscript in a format that speeds up the refereeing and publication process.
 Manuscripts not conforming to the IJIE style will be returned to the author.
 The journal will provide final copyediting and typesetting services for accepted articles.

 An abstract is a brief representation of the entire paper.
 The abstract should consist of one paragraph that is no more than 200 words in length.
 For research articles, the abstract should contain the rationale, methods, results, and conclusion or implications of the study.